 IU McKinney offers a substantial and increasing online course catalog, with most courses open to students in the LL.M. degree program.
-LL.M. students may earn nearly 50% of their required credit hours online (up to 11 credit hours).
-These courses are built, and taught, with the same attention to excellence in law school pedagogy that students enjoy in live classes.
+These courses are built and taught with the same attention to excellence in law school pedagogy that students enjoy in live classes.